croquiscom/style-guide/TypeScript/eslint-www/README.md

 # eslint-config-www

-This package includes the shareable ESLint configuration used by [Zigzag-www](https://github.com/croquiscom/zigzag-www).
+This package includes the shareable ESLint configuration used by Kakaostyle

 ## Installation